 Unless otherwise indicated, the reserve estimates as of December 31, 2020 included in this prospectus are based on evaluations prepared by CG&A in accordance with Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Evaluation Engineers and definitions and guidelines established by the SEC (the "2020 Reserve Report").
 CG&A was selected for their historical experience and geographic expertise in engineering similar resources.
 The 2020 Reserve Report pertaining to reserve estimates as of December 31, 2020, of HighPeak Energy, prepared by CG&A, was led by W. Todd Brooker.
 Mr. Brooker is a Licensed Professional Engineer in the State of Texas and has been practicing at CG&A for 28 years and, including such 28 years, has over 30 years of total prior industry experience.
-A copy of the 2020 Reserve Report is attached to this prospectus as Exhibit 99.1.
+A copy of the 2020 Reserve Report is attached to this prospectus as Exhibit 99.1 (incorporated by reference to Exhibit 99.1 to the Company's Annual Report on Form 10-K (File No. 001-39464) filed with the SEC on March 15, 2021).